 Ostensibly a goof on the barely remembered 1957 aviation thriller Zero Hour! (note the exclamation mark) by way of the Airport disaster franchise, it’s lively collision of old school vaudeville and anything goes comic absurdity delivered with crackpot creativity and the juvenile glee of “Mad” magazine on speed.
 They lob gags at everyone in the audience from 7 to 70 and don’t bother waiting for anyone to catch up.

 The plot—with shell-shocked fighter pilot (Robert Hays) plucked from his passenger seat to fly an airliner when food poisoning lays the crew low—is the cinematic equivalent of a bullseye mark.
-The writing/directing team of David Zucker, Jerry Zucker, and Jim Abrahams unleashes madcap sight gags and demented dialogue with a machine gun delivery—fast and sloppy and unrelenting—and sees what hits the target.
+The ZAZ boys unleash madcap sight gags and demented dialogue with a machine gun delivery—fast and sloppy and unrelenting—and sees what hits the target.
 Nothing is too much or too absurd (“When Kramer hears about this, the shit is really going to hit the fan”).

-Julie Haggerty is the stewardess girlfriend Hays tries to win back, Kareem Abdul-Jabbar is co-pilot, and Stephen Strucker almost steals the film as the dotty air control prankster whose goofball antics and arbitrary outbursts (“And Leon is getting laaaaarrrrrger!”) seem to boomerang in from the Twilight Zone, but no one else mugs for a laugh here, not even Leslie Nielson, who eventually forgot that it’s funnier when you keep a straight face.
+Julie Haggerty is the stewardess girlfriend Hays tries to win back, Kareem Abdul-Jabbar is co-pilot, and Stephen Strucker almost steals the film as the dotty air control prankster whose goofball antics and arbitrary outbursts seem to boomerang in from the Twilight Zone.
+But no one else mugs for a laugh here, not even Leslie Nielson, who eventually forgot that it’s funnier when you keep a straight face.
 Even the score by Elmer Bernstein plays it straight, pounding out a state of high tension that the directors deflate with every giggle.